 It is illegal to breed dogs in Long Beach without a Breeding Permit and illegal to sell or adopt animals without a Transfer Permit.
 More information is available online about the permitting process and the consequences.
 BREEDING ENFORCEMENT DETAILS

-Entry is just $10 per dog and is good for all contests.
+Entry is just $10, $15, or $20 (day-of) per dog and is good for all contests.
 All proceeds benefit local canine rescue, adoption and spay/neuter programs and programs of the nonprofit Community Action Team (CAT).
-It's free to spectate, and $5 cash to rent a front-row seat on the grassy runway.
-Rent seats at the event with cash.
+It's free to spectate, and $5 cash (at-event, or $10 reserved in advance) to rent a front-row seat on the grassy runway.
 The Pet Adoption and vendor fair is 9:30 a.m. - 3 p.m.
-There are 14 dog rescue groups, so far.

 9:40 a.m.: Best talent/trick, all breeds/mixes 10 a.m.: English Bulldog Beauty Contest

 11:15 a.m.: Senior Dog Pageant, (all breeds/mixes, NEW ages 7+)

 11:25: Best Costume/Outfit on a dog (all breeds/mixes)

 12:15 p.m.: French Bulldog Pageant

 12:35: Pug Pageant

 1 p.m.: National Mutt Show (any mixed breed)